David Essex: Musical roles

-In December 1973, Essex appeared in the stage version of Tommy at London's Rainbow Theatre.
+After a couple of years (from November 1971) playing the lead in Godspell in London, in December 1973 Essex appeared in the stage version of Tommy at London's Rainbow Theatre.

 In 1978, he appeared on Jeff Wayne's musical version of The War of the Worlds, as the Artilleryman.
 In the UK the two-record set remains a best-seller.

-In the same year, Essex played the character Che in the original production of Tim Rice and Andrew Lloyd Webber's musical Evita, and his recording of the show's "Oh What a Circus" reached number 3.
+In the same year, Essex played the character Che in the original production of Tim Rice and Andrew Lloyd Webber's musical Evita, and his recording of the show's "Oh What a Circus" reached number three.
 As the best known of the principal performers, Essex actually received top billing, above Elaine Paige whose stardom seemingly arrived overnight with her casting in the show.
-His contract required him to remain with the show for just five and half months during which, unusually and as Essex had predicted, his understudy, Nigel Planer, was never required to perform.
+His contract required him to remain with the show for just five and a half months, during which, unusually and as Essex had predicted, his understudy, Nigel Planer, was never required to perform.

-Two years later, he starred in the motorcycle racing film Silver Dream Racer; and the soundtrack song "Silver Dream Machine" was a top 5 hit in the UK Singles Chart.
+Two years later, he starred in the motorcycle racing film Silver Dream Racer; and the soundtrack song "Silver Dream Machine" was a top five hit in the UK singles chart.
 Essex, a keen motorcyclist, waived his fee for the then-new 1980 electric-start Triumph Bonneville he had contracted to advertise on behalf of the struggling Triumph motorcycle workers' co-operative.

 In 1981, he starred in Childe Byron, a play staged at the Young Vic theatre.

 In 1985, he co-wrote and starred as Fletcher Christian in the West End musical Mutiny!, based on the novel Mutiny on the Bounty by Charles Nordhoff and James Norman Hall.
 The score produced two more hit singles, including "Tahiti", his tenth Top 10 success.

+In February 2016, Essex performed in the West End production of Jeff Wayne's Musical Version of The War Of The Worlds at London's Dominion Theatre as the Voice of Humanity.